aslotte/MLOps.NET/Contributing.md

 # How to Contribute to this Project

 ## How to Submit an Issue
-Please submit an issue if you have an idea or something that doesn't seem to working correctly.
+Please submit an issue if you have an idea or something that does not seem to work correctly.

 We'll do our best to work with you and help you, whatever the issue is.
 For the best possible results: